stormk1n/writeups/portswigger/path/003 authentication/lab08;P/method.md

   echo "$togthr"
 done < "$file"
 ```
-Along with the provided password-list as argument, converting it to base64 with
+Along with the results of the above as argument, converting it to base64 with
 ```bash
 #!/bin/env bash
 file2=$1